 The procedure has only become possible since the early 1990s.
 As it has advanced, hip arthroscopy has provided new information about hip joint problems in young people, particularly young athletes.
-Today it is possible to have a hip arthroscopy within the NHS and several private hospitals in the UK also offer it.
+Today, it is possible to have a hip arthroscopy within the NHS and in many private hospitals.
 This surgical technique rarely involves an overnight stay in hospital and enables several different hip conditions to be diagnosed and treated successfully.
 Many of these would previously have gone unrecognised and put down to ‘general groin injuries’, causing long-term mobility problems and chronic pain in promising young athletes.

 What does hip arthroscopy involve?

 To say hip arthroscopy is a difficult technique would be something of an understatement.
 It is much more technically challenging than the more common knee arthroscopy and the learning curve for a surgeon new to hip arthroscopy is extremely steep.
 The gap between the ball and socket of the hip joint is very small; as recently as 1931, doctors thought that it was impossible to place a needle here.
 Today it has become possible to view the inside of the hip joint using a keyhole technique and a tiny endoscopy camera.
 Tiny surgical instruments can also be introduced to carry out treatments.